HugoByte/aurras/workflow/workflow_macro/readme.md

 ## Description

 This is a Derive Macro for Workflow-Aurras.
-This macro implements necessary methods for workflow, like add node, delete node, add edges, etc..
+This macro implements necessary methods for workflow, like add node, get task, add edges, etc..

 ## Setup